ziyili20/ziyili20.github.io/PI.md

 ### Bio

-I am an Assistant Professor in Biostatistics at MD Anderson Cancer Center (joined November 2020).
+I am an Assistant Professor of Biostatistics at MD Anderson Cancer Center, where I have been faculty since November 2020.
+I also hold adjunct Assistant Professor appointments in the Department of Statistics at Rice University and the Department of Biostatistics at the UTHealth School of Public Health.

-My research interest is to develop useful statistical and computational tools for the analyses of genomic, multi-omics and electronic health record data.
-In addition to methodology research, I am also interested in collaboration projects with Biologist and Physicians.
-My previous collaboration project involves the study of cancer, Alzheimer's disease,  autism, obesity and cardiovascular diseases.
+My research focuses on developing practical statistical and computational tools for the analysis of genomic, multi-omics, and electronic health record (EHR) data.
+In addition to methodological innovation, I actively engage in collaborative projects with biologists and physicians.
+My past collaborative efforts have included studies on cancer, Alzheimer’s disease, autism, obesity, and cardiovascular diseases.
+Research in my lab has been generously supported by the NIH, including funding from NIGMS (R35GM159819), NCI (U24CA274212, U54CA274220), and other institutes.

 Before joining MD Anderson, I received postdoc training in the lab of  [Prof. Hao Wu](https://www.haowulab.org/) from the Department of Biostatistics and Bioinformatics.
 I obtained my Ph.D. degree (2018) in Biostatistics from [Emory University](https://www.sph.emory.edu/departments/bios/index.html) under the guidance of
 [Prof. Qi Long](https://www.med.upenn.edu/apps/faculty/index.php/g275/p8939931).
 Before that, I received my master's degree (2014) in Biostatistics from [Yale School of Public Health](https://ysph.yale.edu/) and BS degree (2012) in Statistics from the [School of Mathematics Sciences at Peking University](https://www.math.pku.edu.cn/en/).